LAB DIRECTOR

 Lindsey Tepfer

 Lindsey completed her B.S. in Neuroscience & Biological Anthropology at Temple University.
 After a few years in industry, she returned to Temple to receive her M.S. in Neuroscience.
-Broadly, she's interested in social cognition, emotion, and social decision making.
-Outside of research, she likes to lift weights and play video games.
+Broadly, she's interested in theory of mind and person perception across different contexts.
+Outside of research, she enjoys watercolor painting, muay thai, weightlifting, and 90's anime movies.

 Landry Bulls

 Landry completed his B.S. in Psychology at UT Austin before spending two years as a lab manager in the SCRAP Lab, where he developed methods for extracting social signals from audiovisual recordings of naturalistic social interactions.
-As a PhD student, he is interested in the neuroscience underlying people’s ability keep track of themselves and others when embedded in multi-person environments like group conversations.
-Using data analytic techniques from deep learning, social signal processing, and fMRI, he is interested in characterizing complex social interactions as dynamical systems that transition between different collective social states.
-In the meantime, he loves being outdoors in any form or fashion, running, people watching, and tinkering with visual effects and audio synthesis.
+As a PhD student, his research focuses on how humans parse continuous social interactions into meaningful units—a process known as social event segmentation.
+This involves investigating the perceptual and cognitive mechanisms that allow individuals to identify boundaries between social events, often guided by attentional focus on cues like eye gaze and facial expressions.
+By integrating techniques from deep learning, social signal processing, and fMRI, Landry aims to uncover the neural and psychological underpinnings of this segmentation process, shedding light on how we navigate complex social environments.
+Outside of the lab, he enjoys being outdoors, running, people watching, and experimenting with visual effects and audio synthesis.

 UNDERGRADUATE RESEARCHERS